-Dr. Meghna Sabharwal is a faculty member in the School of Economic, Political and Policy Sciences at UT-Dallas and Assistant Professor in the Public Affairs Program.
-Her research interests are focused on workforce policy as it relates to job satisfaction, productivity, and diversity.
+Dr. Meghna Sabharwal is a faculty member in the School of Economic, Political and Policy Sciences at UT-Dallas and Associate Professor and PhD Advisor in the Public Affairs Program.
+Her research interests are focused on public human resources management, specifically related to job satisfaction and productivity, workplace diversity, and high-skilled immigration.
 Her expertise lies in studying these issues with special attention to the scientific enterprise of the United States.
 She received a two year (2012-2014) NSF grant to study Return migration of academic scientists and engineers from the United States to India.

 PhD - Arizona State University, Public Administration, 2008

 MS - Arizona State University, Agribusiness Management, 2003

 BS - Acharya N. G. Ranga Agricultural University, Hyderabad, India, Agriculture, 1998

 PA 3333: Human Resources Management

 PA 3379: Diversity in the Public Sector

 PA 6319: Special Topics: Diversity in the Public Sector

 Sabharwal, Meghna and Evan M. Berman (2013).
 (Eds.).
 Public Administration in South Asia: India, Bangladesh, and Pakistan.
 Taylor and Francis.